Benjamin-Skinner/cbg/README.md

 ## Notes

-1. Note that the project is built to be user by one user at a time.
+1. Note that the project is built to be used by one user at a time.